Hemp Oil Extract: Everything You Need To Know

 Hemp oil extraction methods:

 Hemp oil extract in the United States refers to the oil extracted from the stalk of the hemp plant.
 The extraction process involves using a solvent to extract the oil from the hemp stalk.
-There are numerous solvents used commercially, all of which have benefits and drawbacks.
+There are numerous solvents used commercially, all of which have their own benefits and drawbacks.

 1. CO2 extraction